ezf98/PortfolioProjects/Airbnb_Project/README.md

 # Resources

-The resources used can be found in this repository.
+The original dataset and the MySQL code can be found in this folder.